krishnamaram24/Python/README.md

 17.Share your Ideas and Knowledge

-18.Write Clean, Reuable, and Efficient Code
+18.Write Clean, Reusable, and Efficient Code